VamKon/AzureNotes/AzureDev.md

   * `Geo-redundant storage (GRS)` - data is replicated 3 times in locally redundant storage in primary region and then replicated to secondary region
   * Storage Retry Policies related to location (`LocationMode`):
     * `PrimaryOnly` - Uses primary location only
-    * `PrimaryThenSecondary` - primary first and then secondary if it fails
+    * `PrimaryThenSecondary` - primary first and then secondary if it fails.
+You have to define the default request option for this mode, or the default becomes PrimaryOnly.
     * `SecondaryOnly` - Uses secondary location only
     * `SecondaryThenPrimary` - secondary first and then primary if it fails
+    * Secondary modes can only be used with RA-GRS or RA-GZRS replication options.
 ## Blobs
 * V2 accounts support `Azure Storage Events` - pushes events like blob creation/deletion to Azure Event Grid for downstream processing etc.
 * `Change Feed Support` - provide transaction logs of all changes to blobs which are ordered, durable and immutable.
 Apps can read these logs too.